Discover folk - the CRM for people-powered businesses

 2. Budget considerations

 Balancing cost and return on investment is crucial when choosing a CRM.
-As a small business owner, you need to ensure that the CRM you select is not only affordable but also delivers value.
+As a sales leader, you need to ensure that the CRM you select is not only affordable but also delivers value.
 Look for budget-friendly CRM solutions that offer scalable pricing plans, allowing you to start small and upgrade as your business grows.
 Evaluate the potential ROI by considering how the CRM can streamline your processes, improve customer relationships, and ultimately boost sales.
-Investing in an affordable CRM can provide significant long-term benefits for your small business.
+Investing in an affordable CRM can provide significant long-term benefits for your sales team.

 3. Selection process